SelvakumarBoominathan/React-Axios/README.md

 Update Data: Allows users to update employee information.
 Read Data: Displays existing employee data for viewing.
 Delete Data: Enables users to delete employee records from the system.
+You can navigate to home by clicking the home button provided in addEmployee and Update Employee router page.